dragon6810/dragon6810.github.io/README.md

 But if you made it this far, the **syntax** should be easy enough to understand.

 ## Execute
+You might somtimes want to only execute a command if the command block detects something, or you might want to have something have near to a player, regaurdless of their location.
+The anwser?
+Execute.

 ### Jekyll Themes